umer480/kubernetes/ConfigMap-Secret-ENV.md

 # What is Secret:
 Secret is just like ConfigMap but the difference is that it is use to store confidential/sensitive data. i.e password, connection string, private keys, access tokens, SSL certs

-We can store /provide secret in plain text instead for bse64encoded – using ‘stringdata’ instead of ‘data’ in manifest of secret.

 # LAB